Language App

 • Interviews provided an immense amount of information regarding how the individuals did or did not learn

-• Diagram to left shows the interconnected relationship of experiences when learning
+• The Venn diagram shows the interconnected relationship of experiences when learning

-• Diagram highlights the high level of attention required of Mechanics in the user journey
+• This diagram highlights the high level of attention required of Mechanics in the user journey

 • Product features will have a close, highly impactful relationship here